Risks of Bunion Surgery in New York City

 - Catastrophic loss

-Good patients have good results and bad patients have bad results.
+Compliant patients tend to have better results.
 While your surgeon may have done a wonderful job correcting your bunion, if you do not take care of your foot in the ensuing weeks, then you may have a bad result.
-Some tips are listed below to help you during the post-operative period:
+Some tips are listed below to help you during the post-bunion surgery period:

 - Follow all instructions.